-Taking time out of programme (OOP)
+3.4 Taking time out of programme (OOP)

-There are a number of circumstances when a trainee may seek to spend some time out of the specialty training programme to which they have been appointed, which are outlined below.
-Further information can also be found in the Reference Guide for Postgraduate Specialty Training in the UK.
+There are a number of circumstances when a trainee may seek to spend some time out of the specialty training programme to which they have been appointed.
+These are outlined below.
+Further information can also be found in the reference guide for postgraduate specialty training in the UK.